Hi, I’m vin!

 In work placements in Germany, Ghana, and Cuba, I explored what decolonizing science can look like in different contexts.
 One highlight was that I got to work on a virtual exhibition on the literary life of Kwame Nkrumah with the Library of Africa and the African Diaspora (LOATAD) while in Accra, Ghana.

 Another highlight followed shortly after in September 2022, when I co-organized and hosted a session at the Science Summit at the UN General Assembly entitled Towards Decolonized Science: Global Policy Dialogue.
-Together with 7 colleagues from around the world – Samia Chasi, Chuckie Calsado, Jorge Moreno Soto, James Poskett, Aline Marcele Ghilardi, Ocean Mercier, Caleb Mandikonza – we discussed what decolonizing science means and how to move towards that goal.
+Together with 7 colleagues from around the world – Samia Chasi, Chuckie Calsado, Jorge Moreno Soto, James Poskett, Aline Marcele Ghilardi, Ocean Mercier, and Caleb Mandikonza – we discussed what decolonizing science means and how to move towards that goal.

 • 2023